 How To Properly Air Seal

 If you have been concerned that the air quality in your home is affecting the health of you or your family members, one might assume that the first step to making your home healthier is scheduling air quality testing.
 However, regardless of what you may end up finding from a home air quality test, starting your home improvement project with air sealing will provide a benefit to your indoor air quality.
-We begin our tested and verified air sealing process during our energy audit, which we call a Healthy Home Evaluation
+We begin our tested and verified air sealing process during our energy audit, which we call a Whole Home Evaluation.

 Testing Your Home For Air Leaks